Luca Bindi: Controversies

 In July 2020, on the basis of an anonymous report, the Florence edition of national newspaper La Repubblica wrote that Professor Bindi took up portions of the text of his program as candidate for the position of Head of the Department of Earth Sciences of the University of Florence.

-La Repubblica reports that Professor Bindi said that it was only a provisional, unofficial document, which would have been discussed with all the members of the department in case he was elected.
+La Repubblica reported that Professor Bindi said that it was only a provisional, unofficial document, which would have been discussed with all the members of the department in case he was elected.
 Further, Bindi commented that he had carefully read many election programs of candidates for the position of Director of the Department, precisely to learn and be stimulated by the initiatives planned for other departments so as to find ideas to be taken up and possibly improved in his department.
-On July 27, 2020, Bindi has been elected as Head of the Department of Earth Sciences of the University of Florence with 97% of the votes.
+On July 27, 2020, Bindi was elected as Head of the Department of Earth Sciences of the University of Florence.